taskcluster/taskcluster-docs/src/manual/index.md

 TaskCluster is designed to integrate tightly with other services and components.
-Some of those integrations are Mozilla-specific (for example, TreeHerder).
+Some of those integrations are Mozilla-specific (for example, Treeherder).
 Some integrations are maintained and provided by the TaskCluster team, such as AWS compute resources.
 Others are managed separately, and may not be available to all users -- including the compute resources assigned to Firefox development.